-Loss of signal while the camera is connected to a wireless network may disrupt the connection to Camera Control Pro 2.
+Loss of signal while the camera is connected to a wireless network may disrupt the connection to the computer.
 If the camera network indicator flashes amber, select [End current connection] for [Connect to computer] > [Network settings] in the network menu before connecting to the network again.
-When the signal is re-established, the camera will reconnect to Camera Control Pro 2 and resume upload of any pictures that have yet to be transferred.
+When the signal is re-established, the camera will reconnect to the computer and resume upload of any pictures that have yet to be transferred.
 Note that upload cannot be resumed if you turn the camera off before transfer is complete.